 It took a move to France to rekindle my love for crème brûlée, in particular coffee crème brûlée.
 While it gives some people great pleasure to dive into oversized pots of creamy richness, after the initial excitement, I found crème brûlée to be just too overwhelming.
 What made me finally fall for this classic dessert again was an adjusted caramel-to-cream ratio.
 In Paris cafés, crème brûlée is always served in a shallow dish, tipping the ratio in favor of more caramel, less cream.
 If you like crème brûlée as much as I do, it’s worth picking up a set of shallow gratin dishes, which you can find in cookware shops or online.–David Lebovitz

 Coffee Crème Brûlée | Crème Brûlée au Café

-- 1 1/3 cups (330 milliliters) heavy cream
+- 1 1/3 cups heavy cream

 - 2/3 cup whole or low-fat milk

 - Pinch sea salt or kosher salt